Skip to content

 • Abdominal fullness and early satiety due to splenomegaly

-• WBC on CBC is typically >100k, and smear shows neutrophilic cells in all stages of maturation with <2% blasts
+• WBC typically >100k.
+Smear shows neutrophilic cells in all stages of maturation with <2% blasts

 • Accelerated phase: Refractory leukocytosis, 10-19% blasts in peripheral blood or bone marrow, worsening peripheral basophilia, thrombocytopenia